revoltchat/revolt.chat/posts/month-in-revolt-august-2024.md

 Licensing updates in no particular order:

--   No changes yet for Discover, although it'll be published at latest when we update our website.
+-   No changes yet for Discover, although it will be published at latest when we update our website.
 -   The old admin panel and Shield source code has been [released](https://git.is.horse/revolt/legacy) (to the best of my ability).